rcmstark/cocoatouch-for-android/README.md

     - UIScrollView can be ViewerPager, ScrollView, HorizontalScrollView, VerticalScrollView.
     - You can not simulate all cases with inheritance.
 - Figure out how to use composition and still can set class in XML.
-    - Study links bellow and create a copy of android RelativeLayout's attributes to UIView, copy Button to UIBUtton...
+    - Study links bellow and create a copy of android RelativeLayout's attributes to UIView, copy Button to UIButton...
         - http://developer.android.com/training/custom-views/create-view.html
         - http://developer.android.com/guide/topics/ui/custom-components.html
         - http://stackoverflow.com/questions/2695646/declaring-a-custom-android-ui-element-using-xml